gvwilson/sdxjs/module-loader/index.md

 <%- include('/inc/file.html', {file: 'checking/js-interactive.out'}) %>

-We will therefore not try to handle circular dependencies.
+We therefore won't try to handle circular dependencies.
 However,
 we will detect them and generate a sensible error message.

 ::: callout
 ### `import` vs. `require`

-Circular dependencies work JavaScript's `import` syntax.
-The difference is that we can reliably analyze files to determine what needs what, get everything into memory, and then resolve dependencies.
+Circular dependencies work JavaScript's `import` syntax because we can analyze files to determine what needs what, get everything into memory, and then resolve dependencies.
-We can't do this with `require`-based code because someone might call `require` inside a function or create an <g key="alias">alias</a> and call `require` through that.
+We can't do this with `require`-based code because someone might create an <g key="alias">alias</a>
+and call `require` through that or `eval` a string that contains a `require` call.
+(Of course, they can also do these things with the function version of `import`…)
 :::

 ## How can a module load another module?